 Association Council meetings provide an opportunity for Board Chairpersons and CEOs of TAFEs to regularly meet, hear reports on VTA activities and determine positions that the Association will adopt and implement.

 Board Chairs meet four times a year to discuss governance, strategic planning and policy issues.

 CEO Council Meetings

 CEO Council is a monthly meeting at which CEO's meet to discuss and debate current TAFE issues.

 Communities of Practice

-The VTA supports many communities of practice and members' networks such as the HR Managers, Board Secretaries, Marketing Managers, Educational Leaders, and Business Development Managers.
+The VTA supports many communities of practice and members' networks such as the HR Managers, Marketing Managers, Educational Leaders, and Business Development Managers.
 The VTA has governance responsibility for Victorian TAFE International, a community of practice for VET managers who work in international education.